SAP/luigi/docs/luigi-client-api.md

 #### closeModal

-Closes the modal from being visible.
+Closes the modal, if the Mirco Frontend is in a modal.

 #### addBackdrop